Topics in Middle East History

 LS1985 Lawrence H. Schiffman, Who Was A Jew?
 Rabbinic and Halakhic Perspectives on the Jewish-Christian Schism, Ktav Publishing House, 1985.

 SA1997 Σαββα Αγουριδη Ο Χριστιανισμος εναντι Ιουδαισμου και Ελληνισμου κατα το Β’ αι. Μ. Χ. Ελληνικα Γραμματα, Αθηνα 1997.
 A review of the early Christian fathers and the Christian apologists.
-It has neither bibliography not index.
+It has neither bibliography nor index.

 First Posted: January 6, 2010.
-Latest Revision: February 14, 2010.
+Latest Revision: September 25, 2011.

 Previous Chapter Next Chapter